 With culinary excellence and an inimitable dining experience in mind, this Canadian restaurant is adamant in bringing adventures and storytelling back into dining.
 Guests are asked to dedicate three hours for this culinary adventure.
 It even goes as far as offering ‘tickets’ as opposed to boring old reservations – and then keeps guests guessing with a menu that is individually tailored to the attendees’.
 Think of this restaurant as more of a culinary matinée as opposed to your run of the mill Michelin restaurant.

-The result is an unmistakably unique and intimate culinary adventure, one that is faithful to the experiential spirit of stimulating emotional and sensory experiences.
+go to link The result is an unmistakably unique and intimate culinary adventure, one that is faithful to the experiential spirit of stimulating emotional and sensory experiences.
 This experiential spirit is distilled right into Avantgarde’s DNA, and we are continually astonished at seeing restaurants embrace this approach to creating culinary fans.

 For more information visit Alder Room’s website.